 Naturally, a sound academic program should be complemented by effective programs in areas of school activity not measured by the Report Card.
 Nevertheless, the Report Card provides a detailed picture of each school that is not easily available elsewhere.

-The act of publicly rating and ranking schools attracts attention and can provide motivation.
+The act of publicly rating and ranking schools attracts attention, and this can provide motivation.
 Schools that perform well or show consistent improvement are applauded.
 Poorly performing schools generate concern, as do those whose performance is deteriorating.
-This inevitable attention provides one more incentive for all those connected with a school to focus on student results.
+This inevitable attention provides an incentive for all those connected with a school to focus on student results.

-The Report Card, however, offers more than incentive: it includes a variety of indicators, each of which reports results for an aspect of school performance that might be improved.
-School administrators who are dedicated to improvement accept the Report Card as another source of opportunities for improvement.
+However, the Report Card offers more than just incentive.
+It includes a variety of indicators, each of which reports results for an aspect of school performance that may be improved.
+School administrators who are dedicated to their students’ academic success accept the Report Card as another source of opportunities for improvement.

 Some schools do better than others

 To improve a school, one must believe that improvement is achievable.
 This Report Card, like other report cards from the Fraser Institute, provides evidence about what can be accomplished.
-It demonstrates clearly that, even when we take into account factors such as the students’ family background, which some believe dictate the degree of academic success that students will have in school, some schools do better than others.
+It demonstrates clearly that, even when we take into account factors such as the students’ family income—which some believe dictate the degree of academic success that students can enjoy in school—some schools do better than others.
 This finding confirms the results of research carried out in other countries.
-Indeed, it will come as no great surprise to experienced parents and educators that the data consistently suggest that what goes on in the schools makes a difference to academic results and that some schools make more of a difference than others.
+Indeed, it will come as no great surprise to experienced parents and educators that the data consistently suggest that what goes on in the schools makes a difference to academic results and that some schools make a greater difference than others.